threefoldtech/home/wiki/contribution/development_process_v2.md

 ## Component Project (on repo level)

+> Please do not create projects on account level, only create projects on repo level.
+> Please use old way of creating projects on github, not the beta version

+Each project needs to have a note describing the owner, the release number, a description and the deadline

 Generally only **1** github repo, there can be **exceptional** cases where 1 component spans multiple repos but this is the exception.
-Normally it means its just more than 1 component.
+Normally it means it's just more than 1 component.
+If no planned release, no need to make a project.

 The used swimlanes: